TV Patrol: 2020–present: TV Patrol (post-shutdown iteration)

-On October 1, 2021, Kim Atienza made his final appearance on the newscast as the newscast's resident weather presenter as he transferred to GMA Network.
+On October 1, 2021, Kim Atienza made his final appearance as resident weather presenter as he transferred to GMA Network.
 Two months later on December 13, former PAGASA weather specialist Ariel Rojas joined as the resident weather meteorologist and became a permanent replacement to Atienza.

 Six days later on October 7, Noli de Castro temporarily left the newscast to run for senator once again; however, he withdrew his candidacy and, as a result, he soon returned to ABS-CBN through TeleRadyo.
 He was replaced by former anchor Karen Davila, who joined Omaga-Diaz and Sembrano on October 11.
-With her arrival, Omaga-Diaz was promoted as the lead anchor.
+With her arrival, Omaga-Diaz was elevated as lead anchor.

 On October 25, TV Patrol launched three new segments: "Winning Moment" with Winnie Cordero, "Alam N'yo Ba?" with Boyet Sison, and the returning "Mga Kwento ni Marc Logan" with Marc Logan.
-On December 31, former anchor Julius Babao made his final appearance on the newscast as a relief anchor and announced that he would be leaving the network, eventually for TV5 and then became the anchor for the competing newscast, Frontline Pilipinas.
+On December 31, former anchor Julius Babao made his final appearance on the newscast as substitute presenter ahead of his departure from the network, Babao would transfer to TV5 as lead anchor for the competing Frontline Pilipinas.

-On January 1, 2022, TV Patrol officially began its simulcast on A2Z, marking its return to free-to-air television, almost two years since the newscast made its final broadcast on ABS-CBN.
+On January 1, 2022, TV Patrol officially began simulcasting on A2Z, marking its return to free-to-air television after almost two years since the final broadcast on ABS-CBN.
 With this historic return, it came with a brand new opening billboard, logo, and on-air graphics introduced on January 3.
 Another new segment in "Uso at Bago" with Migs Bustos was launched.
-Boyet Sison, an anchor for "Alam N'yo Ba?" segment, died on April 16, 2022, and was replaced by Bustos on June 30.
+Alam N'yo Ba segment anchor Boyet Sison, died on April 16, 2022, and was replaced by Bustos on June 30.

 From May 27 to November 1, 2022, the free-to-air broadcast on TeleRadyo resumed as a digital subchannel of A2Z.

-On January 9, 2023, Noli de Castro returned to the newscast for his third stint, joining Davila, Sembrano, and Omaga-Diaz, regaining his role as lead anchor.
+Coinciding with the Feast of the Black Nazarene on January 9, 2023, Noli de Castro returned to the newscast for his third stint, joining Davila, Sembrano, and Omaga-Diaz, regaining his role as lead anchor and making TV Patrol a quadruple-presenter format.